zulip/zulip/docs/testing/mypy.md

 model (one certainly wouldn't want to need stubs for everything just to use `mypy`!), but means the code can't be fully type-checked.

+**Note**: When editing stubs, we recommend using `tools/run-mypy --no-daemon`, because the mypy daemon's caching system has some bugs around editing stubs that can be confusing.

 ## `type_debug.py`

 `zerver/lib/type_debug.py` has a useful decorator `print_types`.
 It